erosvitor/java-ftpserver/README.md

 # JavaFTPServer

 ## Description
-The **JavaFTPServer** is a project that shows how to implement a FTP server using Apache MINA.
+Project that show how to implement a FTP server using Apache MINA.

 ## Technologies
 The project uses the following technologies: